Don Davies: Political career

+Davies considered running for mayor of Vancouver in the 2018 Vancouver municipal election but ultimately decided not to.

+He was appointed the NDP critic for finance on April 5, 2024.

+Davies was one of seven NDP MPs elected in the 2025 federal election, narrowly winning by 310 votes.
+After leader Jagmeet Singh stepped down, Davies was chosen by the party's Federal Council as interim leader of the New Democratic Party until the next leadership election.
+MPs Leah Gazan, Lori Idlout, and Jenny Kwan wrote a letter to the party's executive and council saying they were not properly consulted in the selection of Davies as interim leader.
+They said that the party executive and other MPs did not hold caucus discussions or provide a timeline.
+In May 2025, NDP national director Lucy Watson said that the federal council had sole responsibility for choosing an interim leader under the constitution.
+In November 2025, Davies personally voted against passing the 2025 federal budget, while 2 members of his caucus voted to abstain, and the rest voting against.

+Personal life

 Davies also served on numerous public bodies to improve occupational health and safety and deliver more efficient regulatory systems in the transportation sector.
-He was chair of the Mount Pleasant Parent Advisory Council and serves as secretary-treasurer of the Meridian Cultural Society, providing public space for childcare, church and cultural events.
+He was the chair of the Mount Pleasant Parent Advisory Council and serves as secretary-treasurer of the Meridian Cultural Society, providing public space for childcare, church and cultural events.

-Davies has been active with many community organizations, including Tools for Peace, Vancouver Co-op Radio, Lawyers for Social Responsibility, La Quena Cooperative, and the Dickens Community Group.
-He has also been a local hockey coach, and enjoys playing the violin.
+Davies has been active in many community organizations, including Tools for Peace, Vancouver Co-op Radio, Lawyers for Social Responsibility, the La Quena Cooperative, and the Dickens Community Group.
+He has also been a local hockey coach and enjoys playing the violin.

 A long-time resident of the Kensington neighbourhood in the Vancouver Kingsway riding, Davies is married to Sheryl Palm, a speech language pathologist at Vancouver Children's Hospital.
 They have three children and a granddaughter.